AaHaHaa/MMTools/README.md

    - RK4IP (Runge-Kutta under the interaction picture) if single-mode (http://www.sciencedirect.com/science/article/pii/S0010465512004262).

 > [!NOTE]
-> I know that split-step algorithm is common, but I'd like to advocate people to abandon it and switch to RK4IP since RK4IP has a higher-order truncation error, which allows higher precision or larger step size (and faster simulation).
+> I know that split-step algorithm is common, but I'd like to advocate people to switch to RK4IP since RK4IP has a higher-order truncation error, which allows higher precision or larger step size (and faster simulation).

-   - MPA (massively parallel algorithm) if multimode
+   - MPA (massively parallel algorithm) if multimode (https://ieeexplore.ieee.org/document/8141863)

-For the details of two algorithms, see `readme.pdf` and their reference papers.

-2. Adaptive step-size control are implemented for both RK4IP and MPA.
+2. Adaptive step-size control are implemented for both RK4IP and MPA, which improves the performance and allows users to be free from worrying the reliability of a simulation.
 Only under limited scenarios is adaptive-step method turned off, such as considering ASE and using `saved_data` for fast oscillator convergence.
 User doesn't choose whether to use the adaptive-step method, which is controlled by this package.

 > [!NOTE]
 > Although adaptive-step-size control for RK4IP isn't new with published papers, adaptive-step-size control for MPA is new.
 I didn't publish a separate paper discussing this numerical scheme, which is perhaps the fastest and the most convenient numerical scheme for general multimode situations (as in step-index, graded-index, or hollow-core fibers, etc.) by far (written on 2/14/2024).
 The implementation detail is described in the supplement of https://doi.org/10.1364/JOSAB.500586.